mongodb/specifications/source/transactions/transactions.rst

 All operations that write and accept a ClientSession argument.
 All MongoClient, Database, Collection helpers that write including (but not limited to) creating, updating, or deleting databases, collections, indexes, and users.
-Aggregate (even with $out) is considered a read operation, see `Aggregate with $out is a read operation`_.
+Aggregate (even with a write stage) is considered a read operation, see `Aggregate with write stage is a read operation`_.

 Retryable Error
 ^^^^^^^^^^^^^^^